 You might be thinking to yourself, “Well yeah, we’ll just do a three by one aspect ratio screen.
 And we’ll just tell our presenters to make their PowerPoints in that aspect ratio.”
 Well, it doesn’t always work that way.
 One thing that ends up happening, is the presenter’s usually don’t because it’s a weird aspect ratio, so something doesn’t quite fit in.
 So then the next thing that kind of happens is, our clients say, “Yeah, we want this, we’re going to pay for it, we sign off on it.”
 And we say, “Okay cool.
 What are you doing for content?”
 And they say, “Well we just have a bunch of presentation in 16 by 9.”
 So what ends up happening, is you take that 16 by 9 screen, and you put it in the middle.
 Look at all this wasted space over here on the right-hand side.
 Like, you just … why have all this screen and pay for all this extra money, for example to use multiple projectors, to make this look good, and everything like that.
 When you’re just going to waste this space.
 Well then usually we hear, well why don’t we put, you know, our logo on either side, right?
 Yeah, still okay.
 Why not just do it with a banner or a Gobo, or something like that.
 Why you going to spend that money to do it?

 So, what I wanted to recommend to you guys, is as we start to do this, is to … some unique options that you can do when you’re doing these custom contents, and how to do it the right way.
 And how to bring unique items into it.
 So, let’s start talking about the ultra-widescreen, to start off with.
 Some common examples of what we see in and that works really well.
 Especially if you’re forced into this.
-For example, you’re using a keynote speaker, they don’t want to make custom content for this sized screen, they just plan to having 16 by 9.
-Well the best thing you can do at that point, is take a 16 by 9 presentation and place it off to the side.
+For example, if you’re using a keynote speaker, they don’t want to make custom content for this sized screen, they just plan to have 16 by 9.
+Well the best thing you can do at that point, is taking a 16 by 9 presentation and place it off to the side.
 And put something else right next to it, another 16 by 9 screen, you know.
-Add some borders, and designs, and things like that.
+Add some borders, designs, and things like that.
 You know, maybe some sponsor logos at the bottom.
 Maybe your logo at the top right.
 That sort of stuff.

 Know You’re Options And Switch It Up

-However, what’s cool is that, not only can you show presentation in this kind of screen within a screen, a picture in picture.
+However, what’s cool is that, not only can you show a presentation on this kind of screen within a screen, a picture in a picture.
 But you can show something else over, as well, as I was talking about.
 So what this number two might be is, for example, it could be a camera angle.
 So like, for example, what we usually like to see is, usually we put … when we do these triple wide screens, we put another screen on either side, that does cameras.
 This is just content.
 But let’s say, for example, you’re doing a cooking event, which we’ve done before.
 And what we did is we put, you know, the PowerPoint over here and then they’re doing demonstrations, so we put a constant top-down view right next to them, which is really cool.
 Again, utilizing this screen, and when you’re able to switch.
 Or for example, you could put one camera on this one, second camera on this one.
 Pretty cool, again like, picture and pictures options available to you when you’re doing these screen formats.

 However, one thing that I’ve seen that would also be really successful is you have the PowerPoint over here, and then you put an audience engagement software over here on the right-hand side.
 For example, it could be something like a text to screen software, or a Q&A software, or a polling software.
 You could put that over here so as they’re showing their PowerPoint, the question and answers, and polls are pulling up here on the second screen the entire time.
 Pretty cool, right?
 So then that you are maximizing the space, you get to add a little bit of theme-ing around it, really, really good.
 Really, really cool.